 Group | Statistics in Epidemiology

-The Statistics in Epidemiology group focuses on the design and analysis of a wide range of studies in epidemiology including observational studies and trials.
+The Statistics in Epidemiology group focuses on the design and analysis of a wide range of studies in epidemiology, including observational studies and trials.

-The group runs statistics courses in the Faculty of Science and contributes to postgraduate courses in the medical curriculum.
+Our group runs statistics courses in the Faculty of Science and contributes to postgraduate courses in the medical curriculum.

 SAPALDIA: Swiss Cohort Study on Air Pollution and Lung and Heart Diseases in Adults